AngelaYuStat/SCoRES/README.md

 ------------------------------------------------------------------------

-The example here is to use ccds functional data to construct the simultaneous outer and inner confidence sets (CSs) from simultaneous confidence bands (SCB) using Function-on-Scalar Regression (FoSR).
+The example here is to use pupil functional data to construct the simultaneous outer and inner confidence sets (CSs) from simultaneous confidence bands (SCB) using Function-on-Scalar Regression (FoSR).